-- 72. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a. not subcontract any of the funded activities without the prior written consent of the TEC, and if the TEO is quality assured by NZQA without the prior written approval by NZQA; - b. comply with any conditions imposed by the TEC on an approval to subcontract; - c. ensure that a subcontracted party does not further subcontract any functions; and - d. remain accountable for the use of the funding.
+- 63. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a. not subcontract any of the funded activities without the prior written approval of the TEC, and without prior written approval by NZQA if the TEO is quality assured by NZQA; - b. comply with any conditions imposed by the TEC on an approval to subcontract: - c. ensure that a subcontracted party does not further subcontract any functions; and - d. remain accountable for the use of the funding.